This post was last updated on March 21, 2022

 Excel, while good, has three significant challenges

-Security: Spreadsheets can be easily shared to others both inside and outside the organization leading to data security risks.
-Additionally, the data itself can be changed and very quickly a “single version of the truth” is lost.
-In many organizations, there is a lack of consistency of measure and calculation definitions – for example the definition of “incremental volume”.
+1. Security: Spreadsheets can be easily shared with others both inside and outside the organization leading to data security risks.
+Additionally, the data itself can be changed, and very quickly a “single version of the truth” is lost.
+In many organizations, there is a lack of consistency of measure and calculation definitions – for example, the definition of “incremental volume”.
 Without security and consistency around master data, there is a proliferation of versions and the movement away from a single version of the truth.

 For example, point solutions are very secure, with the ability to control access in very discrete ways.
 Most point solutions provide access control to viewing and editing down to the individual cell level.
 A single version of the truth can be maintained within these solutions.

 Point solutions are scalable and not challenged with large planning models that encompass broad aspects of an enterprise.
 These solutions can easily plan across the geography, business unit, and brand hierarchies.

 Possibly the most important aspect of point solutions is that they provide auditability of the information.
 Most also include embedded workflow so not only can changes be controlled but best practices can be leveraged across the organization.

 However, these advantages come at a price – point solutions that are inflexible and require specialized skillsets, typically within the IT department; to install, make changes, and adapt to evolving marketplace conditions.
 Over the past decade, these point solutions migrated to the cloud, which created issues with functionality, performance, and usability.